ckeditor/ckeditor5/docs/framework/guides/architecture/core-editor-architecture.md

 ## Editor classes

 The {@link module:core/editor/editor~Editor} class represents the base of the editor.
-It is an entry point of the application, gluing all other components.
-It provides a couple of properties that you need to know:
+It is the entry point of the application, gluing all other components.
+It provides a few properties that you need to know:

 * {@link module:core/editor/editor~Editor#config} &ndash; The configuration object.
 * {@link module:core/editor/editor~Editor#plugins} and {@link module:core/editor/editor~Editor#commands} &ndash; The collection of loaded plugins and commands.